tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 2. [Plugin configuration](#pluginconfiguration)
 3. [Toolbar & menu configuration](#toolbarmenuconfiguration)

-## A Note About Code Snippet Examples
+## A note about code snippet examples

 Throughout the reference documentation, we use snippets of code to show you an example implementation of the topic being discussed.
 Below are some examples of what snippets look like throughout the documentation.